View From The Couch is a weekly column that reviews what’s new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.

 A deserving winner of the Best Animated Feature Academy Award and still the all-time top-grossing film in Japan, Spirited Away is a phenomenal achievement, a gorgeous-looking piece of cinema that stirs memories of everything from Alice In Wonderland and The Wizard of Oz to Where the Wild Things Are and Yellow Submarine.
 Featuring visions more suited to a hallucinatory dream than a screen, this masterpiece, about a young girl who’s forced to work in a bathhouse that caters to spirits, takes particular delight in confounding our expectations every step of the way.
 And perhaps only the Cantina in Star Wars can match this film’s bathhouse as a sight for soaring eyes unable to believe the sheer number of unusual creatures sauntering through the place.
 Yet while Spirited Away would be worthwhile simply as an ocular treat, the story’s also solid, concerning itself with timeless issues like honor, sacrifice, responsibility and respect.

-As for the other titles being released this month, Nausicaä of the Valley of the Wind (1984) is an environmental tale (with ideas better realized in the later Princess Mononoke) about a princess who tries to prevent warring neighbors from stirring up the fearsome jungle insects that could decimate her village within minutes; Castle in the Sky (1986) is a terrific adventure yarn about two kids who get involved in hair-raising escapades as they search for the title edifice; Kiki’s Delivery Service (1989) is an enjoyable tale of a young girl training to become a witch; Princess Mononoke (1997) offers an epic tale of a young girl who was raised by wolves; Howl’s Moving Castle (2004) centers on a teenage girl who joins forces with a young wizard who lives inside a mobile castle; and Ponyo (2008) focuses on a goldfish who longs to be human.
+As for the other titles being released this month, Nausicaä of the Valley of the Wind (1984) is an environmental tale (with ideas better realized in the later Princess Mononoke) about a princess who tries to prevent warring neighbors from stirring up the fearsome jungle insects that could decimate her village within minutes; Castle in the Sky (1986) is a terrific adventure yarn about two kids who get involved in hair-raising escapades as they search for the title edifice; Kiki’s Delivery Service (1989) is an enjoyable tale of a young girl training to become a witch; Princess Mononoke (1997) offers an epic tale of a young girl who was raised by wolves; the unique Howl’s Moving Castle (2004) centers on a teenage girl who joins forces with a young wizard who lives inside a mobile castle; and the fun but more for the kiddies Ponyo (2008) focuses on a goldfish who longs to be human.

 Six of the eight titles were released this week, with Castle in the Sky and Nausicaä out October 31.
 All films are presented in Blu-ray/DVD combo sets with both the original Japanese soundtracks as well as the English-language versions (Christian Bale, Lauren Bacall, Cate Blanchett, Matt Damon, Mark Hamill and Patrick Stewart are among the many name actors lending their vocal chords to the various causes).
 Extras are plentiful, including behind-the-scenes featurettes; interviews; storyboards; and theatrical trailers.
 Each movie also comes with a booklet.